alansun25/formulacademy/README.md

 # Formulacademy
-A library of formulas and online calculators that save you time.
+A library of formulas and online calculators that saves you time.
 Created for VandyHacks - Summer Edition